INTERVIEW: Benjamin Roll, Czech protest leader

 According to David Ondracka, a former head of the Czech branch of the anti-corruption NGO Transparency International, the way Babis has been able to marshal the state to defend his business empire is extraordinary.

 “I did not expect such open collaboration of the Czech authorities against the EU,” he says.
 “They seem to play quite openly in favour of Babis and his interests, playing for time, making new excuses.
-It is a huge blow for the rule of law and the officials responsible for this should be help accountable.”
+It is a huge blow for the rule of law, and the officials responsible for this should be help accountable.”

 Nevertheless, up till now Czech voters do not seem to have taken on board that, given the EU is refusing to reimburse the subsidies the state is giving Agrofert, that money is essentially coming out of their pockets.